Welcome back to How to do Los Angeles! This is the third post in this series, on my favorite place in the whole city: Hollywood!

 The Walk: We start our walk at Hollywood and La Brea, on the little triangle island at the SE corner of the intersection.
 This island marks the beginning of the world famous ** Hollywood Walk of Fame.

-The Hollywood Walk of Fame was created in 1960 and currently spans eighteen blocks, containing more than 2,400 stars, each honoring one of five aspects of the entertainment industry: film, television, radio, music, and theater.
-A star on the Walk of Fame is considered one of the highest honors in the entertainment industry, and with five categories, it is possible to be honored up to five times; as of this writing, Gene Autry is the only person to have done so (Bob Hope, Mickey Rooney, Roy Rogers, and Tony Martin have four stars and more than thirty people have three).
-A dozen fictional characters are also honored, as are three dogs.
-Of all the stars that have been placed on the Walk of Fame, two are unaccounted for: Richard Crooks and the film career of Geraldine Farrar.
-If you find them, alert the authorities.
+The Hollywood Walk of Fame was created in 1960 and currently spans eighteen blocks, containing more than 2,800 stars, each honoring one of five aspects of the entertainment industry: film, television, radio, music, and theater.
+A star on the Walk of Fame is considered one of the highest honors in the entertainment industry, and with five categories, it is possible to be honored up to five times; as of this writing, Gene Autry is the only person to have done so (Bob Hope and Tony Martin have four stars, and more than thirty people have three).
+A dozen or so fictional characters are also honored, as are several bands and three dogs.

 Approximately twenty new stars are added every year, with the honoree required to attend the unveiling ceremony.
 Barbara Streisand is the only person who has gotten around this, and several entertainers, such as George Clooney and John Denver, do not have stars because of this rule.
 Additionally, each star comes with a $30,000 fee, allowing Hollywood to upkeep the Walk of Fame without any cost to the taxpayer.